 Their center can take up to 100 children from a few months old through preschool age.
 Mothers are also asked to volunteer at Centro doing jobs such as cleaning and helping with the children.
 Several staff members are employed to cook for the children – they receive both breakfast and lunch – and also manage the classrooms.
 So, children who formerly could have been left to fend for themselves are being cared for, fed nutritious meals, interacting with others, learning, and also being introduced to English (mainly through the volunteer programs).

-Read more about the history HERE, but to me, it is definitely a win-win!
+To me, it is definitely a win-win!